ThomasBury/offset_weight_equivalence/README.md

   - Scripts clamp exposure with small epsilons (e.g., `1e-9`) where needed.
 - Offsets and early stopping in LightGBM:
   - When using `init_score` for offsets, ensure validation datasets also carry the same `init_score`; the provided code does this correctly.

-## Developing and notebooks (optional)

-- After creating your environment, you can start Jupyter:
-  - `jupyter notebook`
-- To add a kernel for this environment:
-  - `python -m ipykernel install --user --name tweedie-regr --display-name "tweedie-regr"`